issues and experts

-COVID-19 & the impact on crime in Vancouver: SFU study
+COVID-19 & the impact on crime in Vancouver: SFU expert available

 Their study of the city’s crime patterns during the pandemic’s first year suggests that in poorer regions, a greater focus on social assistance, rather than increased policing, is critical during trying times like pandemics.